| |||||||||

 Headphones of choice |

 Which audio interface to get for a laptop system is a common and difficult question to answer.
 This is because many laptops are not designed for multi-channel audio.
 If you have one of these, be real careful as very few products will work.
 You might have to settle for recording 2 tracks at a time and using hardware synths as I showed you in my entry level mixer based rig.
-However, if you know you have a powerful laptop made for multichannel audio then you can consider the same firewire and usb 2.0 audio interfaces desktop users enjoy.
-Of course you can't use PCI because there are no PCI slots on a laptop.
-But on some laptops you do have a cardbus slot and there are audio interfaces designed just for that slot.
+However, if you know you have a powerful laptop made for multichannel audio then you can consider the same Firewire and USB 2.0 audio interfaces desktop users enjoy.

 Remember, with a high powered laptop you still have firewire and USB2 audio interfaces on the table.
 For a PC I would look at the Presonus Firebox, or a Tascam USB2.0.

-Time out: I have to tell you--laptops, Vista, and --any--audio
+out: I have to tell you--some PC laptops are problematic.

-interface can be problematic.
+Especially the cheap ones.
 This is dangerous ground.
-Before you buy go
+Before you buy a PC

 Who it is for: